 Creating some simple orchestrations that move around the kit in a set grouping of six notes.

-Continuing with ideas for orchestrating a paradiddle diddle, in this lesson you will be taking the basic rudiment and splitting it into blocks of four.
-Each of these groups of four will then be played on a different drum.
-As the rudiment is played over a six note phrase, this orchestration is going to create an odd opposing rhythm which means it will sound particularly good!
-The movements can really mess with your head so take your time and keep an eye on the sticking underneath the bar.
+Continuing with ideas for orchestrating a paradiddle diddle, in this lesson you will be taking the basic rudiment and splitting it into groups of six.
+Each of these groups of six will then be played on a different drum.
+The orchestrations themselves will all be very straight forward as you wil be switching voice each time you restart the rudiment, which coincidentally is on every numbered count.